artikcloud/sample-nodejs-ruleEngineCreatePredictionRule/readme.md

         //...
 ```

-4. We will also create this rule so that it is only accessible by this application associated with your user token:
+4. We will also make this Rule accessible only by the application associated with your user token:

 ```
 "rule": {